Best city cars for 2020

 City cars are some of the cheapest on the road, but that doesn’t mean you should put up with substandard build quality or a lack of basic safety equipment.

 Below are the very best city cars we’ve tested – all bona fide Which?
 Best Buys that will make urban excursions a pleasure.
-And scroll down further to see the three you should avoid.
+And scroll down further to see the city cars you should avoid.

 The best new city cars